 Welding is a process where two metallic or non-metallic pieces are joined by means of high energy, as long as they are of the same or similar composition so that the joint remains rigid.
 We will choose the type of welding depending on the physical properties of the metals, the use to which the welded piece will be destined, and the facilities.
-Our guide to welding has a bit of information on each type:
+Our guide to welding has a bit of information on types of welding:

 This type of solder is used to create joints in tinplate, galvanized sheets, brass and bronze parts, lead pipes, and electrical components.